anpopa/crashmanager/README.md

 # CrashManager

-The CrashManager is a new coredump handler and crash manager for linux system which brings more features to existing coredump solutions available.
-One of the disadvantages of the current solution, inherited from MGU18, is that the coredump archive and the context file are separated and in different formats.
-The context file itself is just a text file with content from procfs entry for the crash process.
+The CrashManager is a new coredump handler and crash manager for linux system which brings more features to existing coredump handling solutions.

-Some highlights:
+Highlights:

+  * Coredumps are pre-processed while parsing the coredump stream from the kernel to generate IDs for easy categorization of the crashes (CrashID -> based on Instruction Pointer and Return Address, VectorID -> Return address only)
+  * Coredumps are context aware, crashes in containers can be easily identified (ContextID) and filtered with automatic container name labelling for LXC containers
+  * Automatic management of coredump database size limits defined in the configuration file
-  * The output is one file, a compressed tarball containing the coredump and the context files (including binary) defined in the configuration file as context information per process.
-See default configuration file:
+  * The coredump output is one file, a compressed tarball containing the coredump and the context files (including binary) defined in the configuration file as context information per process.
+See default configuration file: https://github.com/anpopax/crashmanager/blob/master/config/crashmanager.conf.in
-  * The output is a standard compressed tarball no extra tooling is required to extract the information and work with the content
+  * The coredump output is a standard compressed tarball no extra tooling is required to extract the information
   * Dynamic content support dumping binary files as well.
 This is very useful to embed data like screenshots, textures, databases, etc.
   * Support for cascade crashing.
 When a process crash analyses require peer process coredump for debugging (eg. generate a server coredump when a client is crashing with ipc timeout)
   * The component is using libarchive to create the output so the compression algorithm can be easily changed at build time